WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

-# Token Space Analysis and Vision Token Compression for Large Vision-Language Models
+# Channel-Awared Vision Token Compression for Partitioned Large Vision-Language Models in Mobile Computing
-Test code for articles submitted to IEEE Transactions on Mobile Computing This repository is built on the Token Space Analysis and Vision Token Compression for Large Vision-Language Models
+Test code for articles submitted to IEEE Transactions on Mobile Computing

 ## Requirements
 Dependencies can be found in requirements.txt